Finley

 Pulaski Furniture tag with logo, number, and company name

-Sewing Machine – Homemaker Symbol
+Sewing Machine

 Josephine Finley was a homemaker.
 Many African American women during the 1960s chose a profession of homemaking or domestic work due to racial and educational barriers to getting higher-status jobs.
-During World War II, Black women were encouraged to help the war effort by taking domestic labor jobs so that white women would be able to work in the manufacturing industry.12 In 1960, around 33 percent of Black women worked as domestic laborers.
-Also, in the 1960s, less than 20 percent of Black women held clerical jobs, compared to around 50 percent of white women.13
+During World War II, Black women were encouraged to help the war effort by taking domestic labor jobs so that white women would be able to work in the manufacturing industry.19 In 1960, around 33 percent of Black women worked as domestic laborers.
+Also, in the 1960s, less than 20 percent of Black women held clerical jobs, compared to around 50 percent of white women.20

 line drawing of sewing machine